apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>roleProbeTimeoutAfterPodsReady(in seconds), when all pods of the component are ready,
+<p>Defines the timeout (in seconds) for the role probe after all pods of the component are ready.
-it will detect whether the application is available in the pod. if pods exceed the InitializationTimeoutSeconds time without a role label, this component will enter the Failed/Abnormal phase.</p>
+The system will check if the application is available in the pod.
+If pods exceed the InitializationTimeoutSeconds time without a role label, this component will enter the Failed/Abnormal phase.</p>
 <p>Note that this configuration will only take effect if the component supports RoleProbe
 and will not affect the life cycle of the pod. default values are 60 seconds.</p>
 </td>